Infant Sleep Solutions: Part 4

-I’m a big believer in respecting your baby’s nap times by anticipating when they will need to nap and providing a quiet, comfortable environment for it.
+Infant sleep schedule 101: I’m a big believer in respecting your baby’s nap times by anticipating when they will need to nap and providing a quiet, comfortable environment for it.
 If you do this consistently, your baby will repay the favor by being well-rested, agreeable, and happily ready to go anywhere.
 It’s really a win-win.

 I have a pretty easy method that I use to predict nap times with a fairly good amount of accuracy.
 It all boils down to one thing:

-It’s ALL about the timing.
+When it comes to the infant sleep schedule, it’s ALL about the timing.
 This is where the dreaded ‘S’ word is making its first appearance: SCHEDULES.
 Mwaaaaaa…

 Not exactly.
 I believe in a loose sleep ‘schedule,’ of sorts.
 More like a routine.
 Why?
 Because, much like adults, babies thrive on predictability.